uroskv03/Search-Algorithms-and-Sequential-Games/README.md

 # Search-Algorithms

-Developed pathfinding agents in Python using DFS, Branch and Bound, and A*.
+Developed pathfinding agents in Python using 3 different algorithams: DFS, Branch and Bound, and A*.

 # Sequential-Games